Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 He also defeated the river god Achelous in a battle for the hand of Deianeira, daughter of the Calydonian king Oeneus.
 Journeying to Tiryns, however, Heracles and his wife had to cross a river, so they enlisted the help of a centaur, Nessus, to carry Deianeira across while Heracles swam.

-The centaur attempted to abscond with Heracles’ wife, and the hero shot the centaur dead with a poison arrow.
+The centaur attempted to abscond with Heracles’ wife, and the hero shot the centaur dead with a poisoned arrow.
 But the dying Nessus tricked Deianeira into taking his blood-soaked shirt, telling her his blood would inflame Heracles’ love for her.

 Heracles then made his final act of revenge, setting out on a campaign against King Eurytus, who had unfairly denied him the hand of his daughter Iole.
 After slaying the king and his sons, Heracles abducted Iole and took her as his lover.